Journaling works best when the page feels like a place to sort thoughts and release performance pressure.

 You might write: “I feel embarrassed, and it is showing up as a tight chest and a need to explain myself immediately.”

-Naming the feeling does not solve everything, but it can lower the urgency.
+Naming the feeling can lower the urgency.

 Sort Control From Concern

-Then move back to the first column and choose one small action.
+Move back to the first column and choose one small action.

 Write the Advice You Would Give a Friend